 The "div" PASSporT "opt" claim must be absent.

-The STI-VS shall verify the “shaken” Identity header as defined in [shaken], and in addition, shall verify that the "div" PASSporT token(s) create an unbroken chain of authority from the "shaken" PASSporT "dest" claim to the canonicalized value of the INVITE Request-URI TN.
+The STI-VS shall verify the “shaken” PASSporT token as defined in [shaken], and in addition, shall verify that the "div" PASSporT token(s) create an unbroken chain of authority from the "shaken" PASSporT "dest" claim to the canonicalized value of the INVITE Request-URI TN.
+If verification of the “shaken” PASSporT token fails using the P-Asserted-Identity header TN, and the canonicalized value of the TNs in the From and P-Asserted-Identity headers are different, then the STI-VS shall retry the verification procedure using the From header TN.

 In-network Call Diversion